riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/020_datacontext/en/20_datacontext.md

 # DataContext

-By default the `DataContext` property of all controls is set to the ViewModel itself.
+By default, the `DataContext` property of all controls is set to the ViewModel itself.
 You can set a different `DataContext` to any control and it will also be applied to all children of the control.

 As you can see, the data-binding expression references the `FirstName` property which can be found in the `Profile` object, not in the ViewModel itself.